exasol/advanced-analytics-framework/doc/design.md

 ### Python UDF Framework
 `dsn~python-udf-framework~1`

-An Event Handler designed as Python UDF  allows users to have a easy-to-use and better tooling framework to build their algorithm on top it.
+An Event Handler designed as Python UDF  allows users to have an easy-to-use and better tooling framework to build their algorithm on top it.
+The user can develop the algorithm as a Python UDF script in which the framework is imported.
+Some details of this framework interface are listed below:

+- The event handler is implemented as a class and states are kept as attributes of a class to facilitate the states operations.
+- The user code should implement a method `handle_event` where the logic of the code is placed.
+- The event handler is initiated by getting the following inputs: The results of the return query,  the next state information including its parameters, context object.
+- Upon completion of the algorithm, the Event Handler calls methods itself to remove temporary records.
+- In case of an error caught in the Event Loop, the cleanup event is called for the Event Handler and the temporary records are deleted.

 Covers: